-Upon the receipt of a copy of a judgment or order demonstrating that an attorney admitted to practice before this Court has been disbarred, suspended, publicly reprimanded, or enjoined from the practice of law by another court, this Court shall forthwith issue a notice directed to the attorney-respondent containing:
+Upon the receipt of a copy of a judgment or order demonstrating that an attorney admitted to practice before this Court has been disbarred, suspended, publicly reprimanded, transferred to disability inactive status, or enjoined from the practice of law by another court, this Court shall forthwith issue a notice directed to the attorney-respondent containing:

-- i. a copy of the judgment or order from the other court; - ii. an order immediately suspending the attorney-respondent, in the event the discipline imposed by the other court consists of suspension or disbarment, or an order enjoining the attorney-respondent from the practice before this Court, in the event the attorney-respondent has been enjoined from the practice of law; and - iii. an order directing the attorney-respondent to show cause within thirty (30) days after service of the order why identical action by this Court would be unwarranted.
+- i. a copy of the judgment or order from the other court; - ii. an order immediately suspending the attorney-respondent, in the event the discipline imposed by the other court consists of suspension or disbarment, an order transferring the attorney to disability inactive status, in the event the attorney-respondent has been transferred to disability inactive status, or an order enjoining the attorney-respondent from the practice before this Court, in the event the attorney-respondent has been enjoined from the practice of law; and - iii. an order directing the attorney-respondent to show cause within thirty (30) days after service of the order why identical action by this Court would be unwarranted.